Causes of constipation

 The large bowel draws water and nutrients into the body from the food you eat and drink.
 As the digested food passes through the bowel, the waste matter or stool gradually forms.
 The stool is stored in your rectum, or back passage, until it is ready to pass out of your body as a bowel motion.

 The muscles in your bowel help to push the stools into your rectum.
 When it gets to your rectum the stools are solid.
 But if too much water is drawn back into the body from the bowel, or if the muscles in your bowel are weak and slow, your stools become hard and dry, causing constipation.

-Some chemotherapy drugs cause constipation.
+Some chemotherapy drugs and biological therapy drugs cause constipation.
 This can be because the drug affects the nerve supply to the bowel for a while.
 Unfortunately, some anti sickness drugs and painkillers can make this worse.

 If you have surgery to your bowel, your bowel muscles may be weaker after the operation.
 Depending on the type of operation you have, this may only be temporary, but sometimes it can be permanent.
 This may make it more difficult to push stools out.

 After any type of abdominal surgery your tummy may be too sore for you to want to push the stools out.

 The drugs you have during a general anaesthetic and painkillers that you have after surgery can also cause constipation.
 If you have a very big operation you may not be able to eat or drink for a day or two after your operation, which makes constipation more likely.